Greece makes austerity push, workers gear for strike

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-ATHENS Greece's government presented a new austerity package to parliament on Monday as a week of strikes and protests kicked off over proposals that lawmakers must approve if the country is to secure more aid and stave off bankruptcy.
+ATHENS Greece's government presents a new austerity package to parliament on Monday, facing a week of strikes and protests over proposals which must win lawmakers' approval if the country is to secure more aid and stave off bankruptcy.

-Parliament is expected to vote on Prime Minister Antonis Samaras's 13.5 billion euros (£10.65 billion) package of cost cuts and tax hikes on Wednesday along with measures making it easier for firms to hire and fire workers.
+Parliament is expected to vote on Prime Minister Antonis Samaras's package of 13.5 billion euros ($17 billion) in cost cuts and tax hikes on Wednesday along with measures making it easier for firms to hire and fire workers.

 Despite public exasperation at four years of belt-tightening that has helped wipe out a fifth of the economy and leave a quarter of Greeks jobless, the package and a tough budget slated for a vote on Sunday are expected to scrape through parliament.

-Greece's powerful main public and private sector unions will launch a 48 hour strike against the legislation on Tuesday and plan marches in the centre of Athens.
-Journalists, doctors, transport workers and shopkeepers also planned stoppages.
+Greece's powerful main public and private sector unions will launch a 48 hour strike against the legislation on Tuesday and plan marches in Athens' city centre.
+Journalists, doctors, transport workers and shopkeepers are also planning stoppages.

-Approval of the reforms and the passage of the 2013 budget are crucial to unlocking 31.5 billion euros in aid from an International Monetary Fund and European Union bailout that has been on hold for months.
+Approval of the reforms and the passage of the 2013 budget are crucial to unlocking 31.5 billion euros in aid from an International Monetary Fund and European Union bailout that has been on hold since the summer.

-"These will be the last cuts in wages and pensions," Samaras said in a speech aimed at galvanising the members of his centre-right New Democracy party.

 "We promised to avert the country's exit from the euro and this is what we are doing.
 We have given absolute priority to this because if we do not achieve this everything else will be meaningless."